Lou DeFilippo

 Lou Phillip DeFilippo (August 28, 1916 – March 5, 2000) was an American professional football tackle and center.
 He played college football for the Fordham Rams and was selected by the New York Giants in the sixth round of the 1941 NFL draft and played for the Giants in 1941 and from 1945 to 1947.

 Biography

-Early years
+Early life

 Lou DeFilippo was born August 28, 1916, in East Haven, Connecticut.
 He attended New Haven High School in New Haven where he was a star lineman on the school's football team, starting as a tackle on the Connecticut state champion 1932 Hillhouse team.

 College career

 DeFilippo went on to play collegiately for Fordham University, where he was the captain of the school's 1941 Cotton Bowl team.

 Professional career

 He was selected in the 6th round of the 1941 NFL draft by the New York Giants, who made him the 47th overall pick of the draft.
 He would see action in 11 games for the Giants during the 1941 season.

 Defilippo's professional career would be interrupted during his prime with the coming of World War II.
 He would not return to the Giants to resume his career until 1945, when he saw action in 10 games — including five appearances in the starting lineup — at the right tackle position.
 He would see action in 11 games as a reserve during the 1946 season but his career would come to an abrupt end the following year, with the 31-year old lineman managing to play in just four games.